Code-Institute-Submissions/milestone_2_rpoas/README.md

 * Retired police officers.
 * Likely to have spent at least some of their career in Lanarkshire (but not a requirement for membership).
 * Likely to live in Scotland (but not a requirement for membership).
-* Aged between 50 to 90 years old.
+* Aged between 50 to 85 years old.
-* Not necessarily very experienced with navigating the internet.

 A secondary audience are family and friends of retired police officers, particularly those who have passed away.
 The RPOAS provides a way for family/friends to stay connected with the police community and reminisce about their